11 Credit Card Myths That Could Be Holding You Back From Cheap Travel With Miles & Points

 3. Myth: Checking Your Credit Score Lowers Your Credit Score

-One of the most important parts of getting Big Travel with Small Money is knowing your credit score.
+One of the most important parts of the miles & points hobby is knowing your credit score.

 When you check your own credit, it’s considered a “soft inquiry” and does NOT affect your credit score.